tBuddy00/itsm-killer/kubernetes/kub_first_deployment/step4_deleting_a_deployment/step4_delete.md

 | itsm-demo-deployment-xxxxxxxxxx-**xxxxx**   |  1/1  | Running | 0        |  26m |
 | itsm-demo-deployment-xxxxxxxxxx-**xxxxz**   |  1/1  | Running | 0        |  13s |

-In order to remove our deployment, we can simply call `kubectl delete deployment <name>`.
-In our case this would be:
+To remove the deployment, simply run the following command:

 `kubectl delete deployment itsm-demo-deployment`{{exec}}

-Let's verify the result.
+Now, let's verify that it has been successfully deleted:

 `kubectl get deployments`{{exec}}